Global Network of Civil Society Organisations for Disaster Reduction (GNDR)

-- Work with GNDR’s external Data Analyst in the analysis, collation and disaggregation of survey datasets, including feedback and consultations with relevant local and national stakeholders.
+- Support the analysis, collation and disaggregation of survey datasets, including feedback and consultations with relevant local and national stakeholders

-- In close collaboration with the Communications Coordinator, disseminate VFL- related results and recommendations to the Secretariat, Global Board, wider membership and external actors.
+- In close collaboration with the Communications Coordinator, disseminate VFL- related results and recommendations to the Secretariat, Global Board, wider membership and external actors / stakeholders

-- Work with the VFL Officer to prepare timely briefing notes, progress updates, and periodic reports.
+- Preparation of timely briefing notes, progress updates, and periodic reports.

-- Work with the VFL Officer to handle requests for VFL information, data and enquiries as appropriate.
+- Handle requests for VFL information, data and enquiries as appropriate

-- In coordination with GNDR colleagues, develop and maintain strong working relationships with GNDR external stakeholders, including governments, UN agencies, development banks, media, institutional donors
+- Develop and maintain strong working relationships with GNDR external stakeholders, including governments, UN agencies, development banks, media, institutional donors

-- Support in the organising of, and participate in, international, regional and national events, seminars, workshops and conferences as appropriate
+- Support in the organising and participate in international, regional and national events, seminars, workshops and conferences as appropriate

 A complete person specification including attributes and skills considered essential and/or desirable, with regard to qualifications, experience, skills, abilities and personal qualities, can be downloaded here, including terms of employment.

 To apply, please email a letter and resume (CV) to عنوان البريد الإلكتروني هذا محمي من روبوتات السبام. يجب عليك تفعيل الجافاسكربت لرؤيته. with the subject “Views from the Frontline Coordinator”.
-Phone / Skype and/or face-to-face interviews will be arranged for short-listed candidates.
+Phone / Skype and/or face-to-face interviews will be arranged for short-listed candidates on a rolling basis.
 Only candidates chosen for interviews will be contacted.